pkvarnwal/JavaAndCollection/README.md

 * A functional interface has exactly one abstract method.
 * A Comparable interface with a single method 'compareTo' is used for comparison purpose.
 Java8 has defined a lot of functional interaces to be used extensively in lambda expressions.

+* ### Keywords/assert:

+* assert is java keyword used to define as `assert statement`. as assert statement is used to declare an expected boolean condition in a program.
+If the program is running with assertions enabled, then the condition is checked at runtime.
+If the condition is false, the java runtime system throws an AssertionError.
+  Ex: Assertions may be declared using the following syntax:
+  `assert expression1 [: expression2];`
+  expression1 is a boolean that will throw the assertion if it is false.
+When it is thrown, the assertion error exception is created with the parameter expression2(if applicable).
+  An Example: assert list != null && list.size() > 0 : "list variable is null or empty";
+  Object value = list.get(0);